-There continues to be overwhelming scientific evidence that climate change is accelerating.
+BT Pension Scheme & climate change There continues to be overwhelming scientific evidence that climate change is accelerating.
 The world has already experienced around 1.0°C of average warming above pre-industrial levels, and continued increases will have an irreversible and catastrophic impact on the environment and our way of life.
-The implications of climate change are systemic and apparent, with extraordinary weather events including flooding, drought, storms and wildfires increasing in frequency, with significant financial and human consequences.
-In the UK, we have seen numerous implications of climate change this year with record breaking summer temperatures, lack of rainfall and wildfires.

-Climate change also has other potential negative implications for people and the planet, for example, reduced availability of water for human consumption in some parts of the world, agriculture, and hydro-electric power production.
+The implications of climate change are systemic and apparent, with extraordinary weather events including flooding, drought, storms and wildfires globally increasing in frequency, with significant financial and human consequences.
+Climate change also has other potential negative implications for people and the planet for example, reduced availability of water for human consumption in some parts of the world, agriculture and hydro-electric power production.
 Moreover, severe heat can have detrimental health implications, resulting in strain on health services as well as the direct human impacts.
+As part of our research agenda we are exploring further the interconnectedness between systemic risks such as climate, nature and inequality.
+Climate change can positively or negatively impact pensions through costs from disasters such as drought, wildfires and flooding, as well as providing opportunities through shifting from fossil fuels to renewable energy, increasing resource efficiency, and opening new markets through product and services innovations.
+It is therefore important that these risks and opportunities are identified and managed.
+Evidence of global warming already underway